kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 ```

 #### Scheduler DRA plugin Additions
-When `kubernetes.io/needs-attaching: true` is set, the scheduler DRA plugin is expected to do the following:
+When `kubernetes.io/needs-attaching: true` is set, the scheduler DRA plugin is expected to do the following at `PreBind`:

 1. Set `AllocatedDeviceStatus.NodeName`.
 2. Add an `AllocatedDeviceStatus` with a condition of `Type: kubernetes.io/needs-attaching` and `Status: True`.
 3. Wait for a condition with `Type: kubernetes.io/is-attached` and `Status: True` in `PreBind` before proceeding.
-4. Give up when seeing a condition with `Type: kubernetes.io/attach-failed` and `Status: True`.
+4. Reject the pod when observing a condition with `Type: kubernetes.io/attach-failed` and `Status: True`.

 Note: There is a concern that the in-flight events cache may grow too large when waiting in PreBind.
+To address the PreBind concern, the solution is to modify the scheduling framework to flush the in-flight events cache before PreBind.
+This prevents issues in the scheduling queue caused by keeping pods at PreBind for an extended period.
 This issue will be addressed separately as outlined in kubernetes/kubernetes#129967.

 #### PreBind Phase Timeout